saulpw/visidata/docs/group.md

+---
+title: Grouping data and descriptive statistics
+---

 - Update: 2018-08-19
 - Version: VisiData 1.3.1

-# Grouping data and descriptive statistics

 ## How to set statistical aggregators for a single column